Graduation ceremony

 How many family members do international students bring with them to the UK?

-In 2024, around 22,000 visas were issued to student dependants – 85% lower than in 2023, when a record number of 143,000 student dependant visas were issued.
+Around 20,000 visas were issued to student dependants in 2025 – 86% lower than in 2023, when a record number of 143,000 student dependant visas were issued.
 As mentioned above, dependants were no longer allowed to join international students on a postgraduate taught course after January 2024.
 Only international students on postgraduate research courses, such as two-year research master’s degrees and PhDs, continue to be able to bring dependants (dependants were previously allowed to join undergraduates, but this was restricted in 2011).

-The average number of dependants per international student fell by a factor of five from 0.31 in 2023 to 0.06 in 2024.
+The average number of dependants per international student fell by a factor of six from 0.31 in 2023 to 0.05 in 2025.
 However, there are significant differences between nationalities.
 Previous increases were largely driven by higher student migration from India and Nigeria – nationals of these countries were much more likely to bring dependants than other international students, and accounted for 65% of student dependant visas in 2023.
 In contrast, students from other countries, like China or the United States, brought very few dependants even before the policy change.

 Figure 2